cancerwise/machine-learning/README.md

 `model.save('my_model.h5')`

-Here's how to download the model that already been saved:
+Here's how to download the model that has already been saved:

 `from google.colab import files`